Quez Watkins: Philadelphia Eagles

 Watkins was selected by the Philadelphia Eagles in the sixth round with the 200th overall pick of the 2020 NFL Draft.
 He was placed on injured reserve on September 6, 2020.
 He was designated to return from injured reserve on September 29, and began practicing with the team again.
 He was activated on October 10.
 In Week 15 against the Arizona Cardinals, Watkins caught three passes for 40 yards and his first career touchdown reception during the 33–26 loss.
 In the 2020 season, Watkins recorded seven receptions for 106 receiving yards and one receiving touchdown in six games.

 Watkins established himself early on in the 2021 season as the wide receiver two for the Eagles.
 He was placed on the COVID list on December 13, 2021.
 In Week 2, against the San Francisco 49ers, he had two receptions for 117 receiving yards in the 17–11 loss.
 In the game, he recorded a 91-yard reception, which was the longest reception by any player in the 2021 NFL season.
 Watkins had a solid year in 2021, ending the campaign with 43 catches for 647 yards and one touchdown.

 In the 2022 season, Watkins finished with 33 receptions for 354 receiving yards and three receiving touchdowns.
 In 2023, the Eagles reached Super Bowl LVII against the Kansas City Chiefs.
 In Super Bowl LVII, Watkins had one catch for 8 yards.
 During the third quarter with the Eagles up by 3 points, and at the Kansas City 42 yard-line, Watkins dropped a pass that would have put the Eagles inside of the ten yard-line.
 The Eagles ended up opting for a field goal, which extended their lead to six points.
 However, the Eagles went on to lose the game by a score of 38-35.

 Pittsburgh Steelers

 On April 1, 2024, Watkins signed a one-year contract with the Pittsburgh Steelers.

 During the preseason, he posted one catch for 10 yards.
 The Steelers then cut him ahead of the 53-man roster deadline on August 27 and re-signed him to the practice squad.

 Arizona Cardinals

 On January 16, 2025, Watkins signed a reserve/future contract with the Arizona Cardinals.
 He was placed on injured reserve on August 2, and released eight days later.

 Philadelphia Eagles (second stint)

 On September 24, 2025, Watkins signed with the Philadelphia Eagles' practice squad.
+He signed a reserve/future contract with Philadelphia on January 12, 2026.

+On August 30, 2026, Watkins was released by the Eagles as part of final roster cuts.